ExMember/exmember.github.io/_posts/2015-05-18-live-at-the-bike-2015-april-30-ace-ten.md

 later in the hand and making more likely I get heads up against Moni while representing a stronger range.

-However this makes our stack-to-pot ratio smaller, which lessons the skill and positional advantage I have against Moni.
+However this makes our stack-to-pot ratio smaller, which lessens the skill and positional advantage I have against Moni.

 Also, Moni is a tight opener, even from this position.
 A good chunk of his range